cameronmathis/ExtremeStreetCrosser/README.md

 * [Developers](#developers)

 ## General info
 This is a project I collaborated on for my Game Design and Development class.
 It is built for Windows x86 and x64 platforms.
+Feel free to pull the projcet down and tinker around with it!

 ## Setup
 In order to play Extreme Street Crosser, clone this repo onto your local machine.
-To play the latest version, open the folder titled "LatestBuild" then double click the "Extreme Street Crosser" application file to begin playing. </br>
-To play another version, open the foler titles "AllBuilds" and then open the folder of the build you want to run.
+To play the latest version, open the "LatestBuild" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/LatestBuild) then double click the "Extreme Street Crosser" application file to begin playing.
+To play another version, open the "AllBuilds" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/AllBuilds) and then open the folder of the build you want to run.
 Once the specific build folder is open, double click the "Extreme Street Crosser" application file to begin playing. <br/>

 ## Features
 Implemented: